xPloits3c/MetaByte/README.md

  ![Repo View Counter](https://profile-counter.glitch.me/MetaByte/count.svg)

-MetaByte is an advanced parsing script for extracting, cleaning and saving sensitive information from `.txt` files.
+MetaByte is an advanced parsing script for extracting and removing duplicate.

 Supports **emails**, **phone numbers**, **IPs**, and **URLs** detection, with automatic duplicate removal and saving to CSV files.